** Denotes Collaboratively Trained Professional

-She is certified as a Collaborative Coach, Divorce Mediator, therapist and teacher.
-As a board member of the Divorce Center, chairperson of the Advanced Parenting Education Committee, and a member of the Southeastern Collaborative Practice Group, Beth guides families through evaluating the situation, understanding all parties’ perspectives, establishing ground rules for communication, and generating goals.
+A former board member of the Divorce Center, she is an instructor for the court-mandated Parents Apart course and a member of the Southeastern Collaborative Practice Group, Beth guides families through evaluating the situation, understanding all parties’ perspectives, establishing ground rules for communication, and generating goals.

-Attorney Debra L. Smith provides personalized legal services with a concentration in family and juvenile law, including divorce (on issues such as alimony, child support, parenting plans and division of marital assets), paternity, adoption, guardianship of children, modification, and care and protection matters.
-Ms. Smith’s focus is to save clients money by resolving matters cooperatively whenever possible.
-Attorney Smith believes that her clients are best served by attempting at the onset of a case to seek resolution of a matter as a high majority of cases are ultimately resolved without going to trial.
-Her preferred approach is to act as a collaborative attorney using a team approach with a divorce coach, financial professionals and if needed, other professionals such as a child specialist.
-She has been successful in reaching an amicable settlement in many disputes in over 28 years of law practice.
-However, in rare cases if the matter does not settle, she has substantial litigation experience and a good record in trying cases before a judge.
+Attorney Debra L. Smith provides personalized legal services with a concentration in family and juvenile law, including divorce (issues such as alimony, child support, parenting plans and division of marital assets), paternity, adoption, modification, and care and protection matters.
+Her focus is to save clients money by resolving matters cooperatively whenever possible.
+She believes that her clients are best served by attempting to seek resolution of a matter without going to trial.
+Her preferred approach is to act as a collaborative attorney using a team approach with a collaborative coach and financial professional.
+She has been successful in reaching an amicable settlement in many disputes in over 32 years of law practice.
+However, in rare cases if the matter does not settle, she has substantial litigation experience.

-Other services Ms. Smith offers is acting as mediator to help couples resolve their family law matter in a respectful and amicable way in the private setting in her office.
-Ms. Smith was on the Board of Directors for Massachusetts Council on Family Mediation, Inc. from 2002-2010.
-She has accepted Guardian ad Litem appointments from the court and has represented children in juvenile matters for over 20 years.
+Ms. Smith also serves as a mediator to help couples resolve their family law matter in a respectful and amicable way in the private setting in her office.
 Ms. Smith has been an adjunct professor for Suffolk University.
-She acted as the wife’s attorney in the Divorce Center’s DVD called “A Divorce Play in Four Acts.”
-Attorney Smith has lectured for The Divorce Center, Inc., Massachusetts Continuing Legal Education, Inc., Massachusetts Collaborative Law Council, Inc. and Massachusetts Council on Family Mediation, Inc. To learn more about Ms. Smith’s background, please visit her website.
+She has lectured for The Divorce Center, Inc., Massachusetts Continuing Legal Education, Inc., Massachusetts Collaborative Law Council, Inc. and Massachusetts Council on Family Mediation, Inc.

 Lisa offers her clients options to resolve divorces amicably and with dignity.
 With Lisa’s assistance, you and your spouse will make the important decisions about your finances and your family within a timeframe that works well for both of you.
 All settlement discussions are private.
 Lisa’s approach to divorce is to view it as a process to move you towards new goals-not just to end a marriage.